Incontinence urge, Erectile Dysfunction, Back Pain…

 Your pelvic floor and back muscles have less of a burden when you lift, pull, or push things.

-This is WHY training your Diaphragm BEFORE focusing on training your Pelvic floor and Ab muscles is the best first step of achieving your goal of less:
+This is WHY training your Diaphragm BEFORE focusing on training your Pelvic floor and Ab muscles is the best first step toward achieving your goal of less:

 - Incontinence, urge